-Does a Justice of the Peace Have the Power to Reduce the Fine For a Speeding Ticket?
+Does a Justice of the Peace Have the Authority to Reduce the Fine For a Speeding Ticket?

 The Fine For a Speeding Ticket Is Statutorily Prescribed.
 Accordingly, a Judge or Justice of the Peace Is Without Power to Lower, Reduce, or Alter, the Fine.
 The Fine Is Determined By a Mandatory Calculation.
 What Might Be Done Instead Is to Negotiate the Reduction of the Speed That Was Charged.